 A particularly nasty habit that we develop over time is having our meals in front of the computer.
 Tiny food particles can settle in the gaps between the keys and the board.
 I remember one such incident.
 I began typing on my keyboard, only to find that something was stinging.

 It was a horde of angry ants which had made a cozy home inside the keyboard!
 That’s when I realized how much of a gap is present, which allows small particles to pass through and get lodged between the keys.
+The gaps between your keys may vary depending on what type of keyboard you have, you can learn more in our mechanical vs membrane keyboard guide.

 Steps for regular keyboard cleaning